Frequently Asked Questions about GL.iNet KVM¶

 A5.
 No. Currently the GLKVM app does not support installation on Chrome or Linux OS.

-If your controlling device is running Chrome/Linux OS, the GLKVM app cannot be installed, thus remote access to controlled device via GLKVM app is not supported.
+If your controlling device runs Chrome/Linux OS, the GLKVM app cannot be installed, thus remote access to controlled device via GLKVM app is not supported.

-Alternatively, you can locally access the controlled device through a web browser in the local LAN network.
+Or you can locally access the controlled device via a web browser.
+Click here for details.

-As to the remotely-controlled device, no need to install any software on it.
+As to the controlled device, no need to install any software on it.
 That is to say, it can be Windows, macOS, ChromeOS, Linux, etc.

 Q7.
 Can GL-RM1 (Comet) connect to wireless network?